All Hands and Hearts

-All Hands and Hearts (AHAH) is a U.S. 501(c)(3) nonprofit organization.
-The organization's current structure formed in late 2017, when two existing nonprofits, All Hands Volunteers and Happy Hearts Fund merged to become All Hands and Hearts.
+All Hands & Hearts (AH&H) is a U.S. 501(c)(3) nonprofit organization.
+The organization's current structure formed in late 2017, when two existing nonprofits, All Hands Volunteers and Happy Hearts Fund, merged to become All Hands & Hearts.
 All Hands and Hearts is based in Mattapoisett, Massachusetts.

 History

-All Hands All Hearts was founded in 2017 with the merger of All Hands Volunteers and Happy Hearts Fund.
+All Hands & Hearts was founded in 2017 with the merger of All Hands Volunteers and Happy Hearts Fund.

 In 2018, All Hands And Hearts were ranked #1 on the Classy 100, topping a list of fastest-growing NGO's.
 Since 2014, All Hands and Hearts have been awarded a 4-star rating by Charity Navigator, and AHAH is in the top 10% of all nonprofits evaluated for financial and operational efficiency.

 When establishing a presence at a new location following a major disaster, the organization first conducts an assessment, working with local community leadership to establish an effective and sustainable base.